Granahir2/MOG/ISA/MOG instructions.md

 	No     Constant (flag 11) : All the operands are replaced by the register corresponding to their IDs

-The rightmost operand is the destination and thus, is not affected by the mode.
+The destination register operand is the destination and thus, is not affected by the mode.
-The NOPs except the nop with the opcode 0xFF are implementation defined and can change between hardwares.
+The out of range NOPs (those who aren't the consequence of missing opcode modes) except the nop with the opcode 0x00 are implementation defined and can change between hardwares.
 It's not recommended to use them, except when portability is not an issue.
 All MOG architectures **must** implement these instructions, and should be binary and source compatible if not using hardware specific NOPs.

-For source code clarity, the hardwares NOPs can be accessed via macros to create readable code, with the special syntax NOPXX, with XX an hexadecimal number.
+For source code clarity, the hardwares NOPs can be accessed via macros to create readable code, with the special syntax OPCXX, with XX an hexadecimal number.
-While this syntax is only recommended for the hardware defined opcodes, it can be used to macro standard opcodes too.
+Standard extensions to the MOG IS can be loaded with compiler options.

 ##	MEMORY (group 0x1)
 		LD     $p $b %r		0b00010000 0b0000RRRR 0bPPPPPPPP 0bBBBBBBBB	(r) = ( p  << 8 |  b )